Remiswl/necromunda_symfony/README.md

 * ~~Home page~~
 * ~~Recruit a gang~~
 * Manage your gang
-	* Make possible to add territories and display them
 	* Make possible to have several times the same territory
 	* Display gangers' equipment, skills and injuries
 	* Reduce gang's stash when hire a new ganger
+	* Make possible the update of the gang's stash
 * Manager gangers
 	* Add equipment/weapons, skills and injuries
 	* Modify image